 Greater Manchester, National

-Supporting remote blood pressure monitoring for women at risk of pre-eclampsia during pregnancy
+Supporting women at risk of pre-eclampsia during pregnancy

 The outbreak of COVID-19 has put significant pressure on all hospital services, including obstetrics which provides antenatal care to pregnant women.
 One of the key priorities for secondary care during the COVID-19 outbreak is to keep patients out of hospital wherever possible to minimise the risk of virus transmission.